law-motion-for-continuance-for-further-discovery | due diligence in seeking discovery |

 Williamson, 241 S.W.3d 145, 155 (Tex.
 App.—Houston [1st Dist.]
 2007, pet. denied).
 Rule 166a(i) does not

-adequate time for discovery had passed, we examine such factors as: (1) the nature of the case,(2) the nature of
+an adequate time for discovery had passed, we examine such factors as: (1) the nature of the case,(2) the

-the movant had requested stricter deadlines for discovery, (6) the amount of discovery already completed, and
+whether the movant had requested stricter deadlines for discovery, (6) the amount of discovery already

-(7) whether the discovery deadlines in place were specific or vague.
+completed, and (7) whether the discovery deadlines in place were specific or vague.
 Id.
-We review a trial court’s determination on
+We review a trial court’s

 Here, Kahng only discusses, in less than specific terms, the third factor.
 Kahng asserts that an inadequate time

-matter[,] [a case] which was less than a year old, and the trial on the matter was set [for] October 8, 2007.”
-Kahng
+this matter[,] [a case] which was less than a year old, and the trial on the matter was set [for] October 8, 2007.”

-“does not state how much time she had for discovery, what discovery was completed, what further discovery was
+Kahng “does not state how much time she had for discovery, what discovery was completed, what further

-S.W.3d at 903 (concluding that appellant did not preserve issue for appellate review without addressing factors on
+190 S.W.3d at 903 (concluding that appellant did not preserve issue for appellate review without addressing

 Source: